re-nft/_v2_.subgraph/README.md

 > We suggest you use `yarn` instead of `npm`.

 This command will install the `graph` binary on your machine.
+This repo works out of the box for Mac and Linux and has been tested with the following binaries:
+- `@graphprotocol/graph-cli/0.49.0 darwin-x64 node-v18.14.2`
+- `@graphprotocol/graph-cli/0.49.0 linux-x64 node-v18.16.0`

-If you still don't have the binary after the installation, you can add it to your path.
+If you don't have the binary after the installation, you can add it to your path.
 You can figure out where `yarn` installs global binaries by running:

 ```
 yarn global bin